 Update: Gary Coleman, who was the child star of TV show “Diff’rent Strokes,” has died

-at age 42,
+at age 42, a publicist says.

 ABC News reported this morning that Coleman “has slipped into a coma” and is currently on life support.
 Coleman suffered an intracranial hemorrhage according to the ABC report, and remains unconscious from the injury.